mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 **2. Window Size:** Triggers based upon the size of the browser winow.
 This is typically done on the client-side using media queries in your stylesheet, but is also achievable, though inefficient, using javascript.

 When a site relies upon device detection, we are looking at a site firmly on the *adaptive* end of the spectrum.
-When we look at window-size, we begin to tip towards the *responsive* end of the spectrum.
+When we look at window-size, we begin to tip towards the *responsive* end of the spectrum, but may not be all the way there yet.

 Take a look at the below CSS to see how this would look in standard media queries.